 The gentle coastal ride through Mukaishima goes through Tachibana beach, a popular getaway for summer sports.
 Mukaishima Orchid Center displays a wide variety of colourful orchids that thrive in Mukaishima’s warm climate.
 After a relaxing cycle through Mukaishima, the first suspended bridge, Innoshima Bridge (1,339 meters) awaits.

-Innoshima used to be a playground for the Murakami Suigun or pirates.
-During the Muromachi and Sengoku periods, they controlled the waters of the Seto inland sea.
-The Innoshima Suigun Castle provides a glimpse into the past of piracy with its extensive display of armours, weapons and historical documents.
+Innoshima used to be a playground for the Murakami Suigun pirates.
+During the Muromachi and Sengoku periods, they controlled the waters of the Seto Inland Sea.
+The Innoshima Suigun Castle provides a glimpse into the past of piracy with its extensive display of armour, weapons and historical documents.
 In summer, Innoshima celebrates its annual Pirate festival.
 The renowned three-part celebration consists of the Island, Fire and Sea festivals.